 Your scalp will continue to be sensitive to pain for a few days, during which time you should continue to take the medications provided by the doctor.
 On top of the pain killers and anti-inflammatory meds, you may also be given antibiotics to lessen the risk of infection, as uncommon as this may be.

-You should expect to return to work and your daily routine, including exercise, just a few days after.
+You should expect to return to work and your daily routine, including exercise, after 5 days.
 However, the signs of a hair transplant will remain for at least another 2-3 weeks, at which point the newly transplanted hairs will start to fall out - but don't be alarmed!
 This is to be expected as you've just had a follicle extraction, so dead hair will simply make way for new hair over the coming weeks and months.

 If the average person's hair only grows at a centimeter per month, then it will take some time before you can wear your hair long again.
 You could expect to display short and consistent hair just 4-6 weeks after the treatment.